alpas/alpasdev/src/main/resources/docs/project-structure.md

 **src/main/kotlin/controllers**

 A place for all your [HTTP controllers](/docs/controllers).
-If uou wish you could create subdirectories to better organize your controllers and we highly recommend that you do so.
+If you wish you could create subdirectories to better organize your controllers and we highly recommend that you do so.

 **src/main/kotlin/database/migrations**